champ98nyy/freecodecamp_data_analysis_python_projects/Mean Variance Standard Deviation Calculator/README.md

 }
 ```

-If a list containing less than 9 elements is passed into the function, it should raise a `ValueError` exception with the message: "List must contain nine numbers."
-The values in the returned dictionary should be lists and not Numpy arrays.
+Additionally, if a list containing less than 9 elements was passed into the function, it needed to raise a `ValueError` exception with the message: "List must contain nine numbers."

+Finally, the values in the returned dictionary needed to be lists and not Numpy arrays.

 For example, `calculate([0,1,2,3,4,5,6,7,8])` should return: